ome/training-docker/_episodes/02-dockerrun.md

 ~~~
 Using default tag: latest
 latest: Pulling from library/nginx
+b16f1b166780: Pull complete
+c9a20772aff4: Pull complete
+5c242ffc14bb: Pull complete
+bf2e7af999d2: Pull complete
-bc95e04b23c0: Pull complete
+5cbad9890292: Pull complete
-110767c6efff: Pull complete
+4cf85f4d417b: Pull complete
-f081e0c4df75: Pull complete
+99f78d9a3fb1: Pull complete
-Digest: sha256:004ac1d5e791e705f12a17c80d7bb1e8f7f01aa7dca7deee6e65a03465392072
+Digest: sha256:fb39280b7b9eba5727c884a3c7810002e69e8f961cc373b89c92f14961d903a0
 Status: Downloaded newer image for nginx:latest
+docker.io/library/nginx:latest
 ~~~
 {: .output}

-Pulling an image will download the image if it doesn't exist, or update it if it does.
+Pulling an image will download the image if it does not exist, or update it if it does.
 The latter is a like `git pull` on a branch.

 Now run it in the background using the `-d`/`--detach` flag:
 ~~~